ltw-webdev-4/ecommerce-ux/README.md

 ### Submit as an Issue

-**After you’ve forked the `ecommerce-pattern-library` into your GitHub account—create an Issue named “UX”.** Paste the URL into the Issue’s description.
+**After you’ve forked the `ecommerce-pattern-library`—in one of week 3’s lessons—into your GitHub account, create an Issue named “UX”.** Paste the URL into the Issue’s description.

 *Then in the right column, down near the bottom, there’s a “Pin issue” button—this will force the Issue to the top of the Issues page.*